BallAerospace/cosmos-website/_docs_v5/installation.md

 ...
 ```

+**Note**: On some windows systems we have seen docker error when building the cosmosc2-minio-init container.
+It could be due to an issue downloading the minio mc container.
+To solve this open https://github.com/BallAerospace/COSMOS/blob/master/cosmos-minio-init/Dockerfile#L1 and copy the text after FROM and run `docker pull minio/mc:RELEASE.<DATE>`.
+This should download the minio/mc container locally and not have docker-compose pull the image on build.
+Now re-run `cosmos-control.* start` and continue on the cosmos adventure.

 ### WAIT

 COSMOS 5 will be built and when ready should be running (~15 mins for first run, ~2 for subsequent).
 Running `docker ps` can help show the running containers.